BackBack

 Oats grow best in cool, moist conditions.
 Drought can cause oats to be stunted and not mature properly.
 If you are going through a dry spell, water oats thoroughly twice a week.

 With cover crops in general, it is good to terminate them at least two weeks before you intend to plant your next crops.
 Some cover crops including Oats produce allelopathic compounds which have a germination/growth suppression effect on many other plants, so two weeks between termination and planting can allow those effects to wear off.
 Two weeks also allows the cover crop to start decomposing, slowly releasing nutrients and making them available for the use of the next crop.
-Oats can be terminated either by mowing (cut as close to the ground as possible), by tilling, or by waiting for a hard frost to kill them (most of zone 7 and colder).
-Mowed or winter-killed Oats can be left on the surface to serve as mulch.
+Some methods for terminating Oats include mowing (cut as close to the ground as possible), tilling, or waiting for a hard frost to kill them (most of zone 7 and colder).
+Roller crimping is also an excellent way to terminate cover crops if you have access to that machinery or have a homemade crimping board.
+Mowed, winter-killed, or crimped Oats can be left on the surface to serve as mulch for your next crops.